minicreative/third-person-project/_archives/daily-record-1898-10-20.md

 For 36 hours from 8 a.m. to-day: Partly cloudy tonight, with slight rise in temperature; Friday, rain; fresh to brisk easterly winds.

+#### Page 2

+## THE DAILY RECORD
+(Except Sunday)
+Published Every Evening
+by the
+RECORD PUBLISHING COMPANY
+417 So.
+Seventh St.,
+Wilmington, N.C

+Entered at the Post Office in Wilmington, N. C., as Second Class Mail Matter.

+**Subscription in Advance.**
+Daily.
+One year ... $3.00
+Six months ...
+1.50
+One ... .25

+**The Weekly Record**
+Issue Every Saturday.
+One year ... $1.00
+Six months ... $0.60
+Three months $0.35

+**Advertising Rates Given on Application**
+To insure insertion the same day the copy for advertisements must be [ ] later than 10 o’clock a. [ ] news [ ]ems, or information of general interest will gladly be received.

+Money can be sent safely by Money Order or Registered letter.

+Address all communications to the RECORD PUBLISHING COMPANY

+**Interstate Telephone No. 232.**
+Alex.
+L. Manly, Editor
+John N. Goins, Business Manager
+L. D. Manly, Foreman
+John T. Howe, Gen’l Traveling Agent
+F. G. Manly, General Manager

 ## Schooling Outside Schools

 Germany's Bands of Tramp Students Have a Good Time.